pagopa/io-messages/apps/etl-func/README.md

 Make sure:

 1. the port 6379 is not used by another service
-2. the ${PASSWORD} passed to the docker run is the same of your local.settings.json is REDIS_PASSWORD env variable
+2. the ${PASSWORD} passed to the docker run is the same of your local.settings.json REDIS_PASSWORD env variable

 or simply change the values accordingly to your needs.